Skip to main content

 Overview

 The master's degree in P-12 Educational Administration is Illinois State's 36-hour principal preparation program, leading to the principal endorsement on a professional education license.
-The on-campus cohort model program features 10 courses (3 credit hours each) and 6 credit hours of mentored internship experiences.
+The online cohort model program features 10 courses (3 credit hours each) and 6 credit hours of mentored internship experiences.
 The program is approved by ISBE and qualifies graduates for positions as principals and assistant principals, or in related or similar positions.

 • Graduate Student Admissions